cristsanchez/cristsanchez.github.io/pages/research.md

 ### Work in Progress:

 * Carrots and Sticks for Teacher Colleges: An Application for an Optimal Teacher Recruitment *(with Adam Kapor and Christopher Neilson)*

-* Gender Wage Gap in the Teaching Profession *(with Paola Bordón, Roberto Gillmore and Miguel Sarzosa)*

 * Increasing Capacity at Elite High Schools Under Centralized Assignment *(with Arturo Aguilar, Adrián Martínez and Jorge Pérez)*